 Pinheiros & Lapa

-As coffee became the biggest commodity in the area in the 1870s, the city prospered.
+As coffee became the biggest commodity in the 1870s, the city prospered.
 Railways linked São Paulo with neighboring Santos harbor, banks and export companies contributed additional wealth, enticing more and more people towards the development of new districts.
 From 1870 onwards, the urbanization of the city took place as swamps were transformed into gardens.
 Brás, one of the oldest districts and the former estate of the Portuguese trader Jose Brás—along with the Mooca and Lapa districts became new homes for Italian immigrants, who flocked to the city at the end of the 19th Century.
 The immigrants changed the culture of São Paulo and heavily influenced the paulista spoken accent, which is markedly different from any other in Brazil.
 At the end of the 19th Century and beginning of the 20th, many farms were subdivided, and new districts such as Santa Efigênia, Bom Retiro, Consolação and Campos Elísios, (where the well-to-do lived at that time) came into being.

 Thanks to the construction of the first power station in 1890, electrically-driven trams were introduced to the city.
 In the 20th Century, industrial development created new urban areas towards the east, west and south, following the railway lines and the Tietê, Tamanduateí and Pinheiros river valleys.
 Japanese immigrants, who arrived at the beginning of this century to work in agriculture, settled in what is today one of the most traditional areas of São Paulo: the Liberdade district.
 Today, this area exhibits many aspects of Japanese culture, including some of the best Japanese restaurants in the world.